|Division A – First Place||Trophy||TIGERs Mannheim|

 - A short description of the project and documentation submitted and their innovation and relevance to the RoboCup Small Size League.

-Submissions will be made to the Small Size League Mailing List by <Date TBD>.
-The subject of the email should be RoboCup 2021 – Open Source Award Submission <Your Team Name>.
+Submissions will be made to the Small Size League Mailing List by July 11th, 2022.
+The subject of the email should be RoboCup 2022 – Open Source Award Submission <Your Team Name>.
 Late submissions will not be considered.

 During the competition, the Organizing Committee will designate a time for Open Source award presentations.
 All teams that meet the eligibility requirements and who submitted details prior to the deadline will prepare a presentation of their entry.
 The presentation should not exceed five minutes in length.
 A short question and answer question will immediately follow each presentation.